bbortt/event-planner/README.md

 ### Local secrets

-Start by copying the `.env` file to `.env.local`.
-Next, adapt the environment variables as needed.
+Next, copy the `.env` file to `.env.local` and adapt the environment variables as needed.

 ### Starting docker-compose